Find support groups, events and resources near you

 Prostate Cancer Symptoms_Jeffrey Wilde

-In early stages, there usually are no external symptoms of prostate cancer.
-In a survey of the people ZERO serves, 94% of all patients received their diagnosis because of a prostate cancer screening, and not because of seeing the doctor for specific symptoms.
+In the early stages of prostate cancer, there are usually no noticeable symptoms.
+According to a survey of the people ZERO serves, 94% of all patients received their prostate cancer diagnosis because of screening tests, not because they saw a doctor for specific symptoms.

-Prostate cancer is almost always found through testing.
-A higher-than-average PSA score for your age and/or an abnormal Digital Rectal Exam (DRE) can make a life-saving difference for those with an aggressive form of the disease.
+Prostate cancer is almost always found through testing, such as a prostate-specific antigen (PSA) blood test or digital rectal exam (DRE).
+A higher-than-average PSA score for your age and/or an abnormal DRE can make a life-saving difference for those with an aggressive form of the disease.

 The prostate is a male organ, located where the urinary and reproductive systems meet, and it grows in size as men grow older.
 These same biological systems show the signs of prostate cancer in those rare cases where external symptoms appear: